-The Product Specifications and Comparisons tool was designed as a reference to help you look up technical specifications on your Intel® Processor.
-To find the information that you are looking for, it is helpful to know your processor's sSpec number or processor number.
+The Product Specifications and Comparisons tool is designed as a reference to help you look up technical specifications on your Intel® Processor.
+To find the information that you are looking for, it is helpful to know your sSpec number or processor number.

 The sSpec number is also known as the specification number and SL or SR code.
-It is a five character string (SL36W, SR00B, etc.) that is printed on the processor topside (see Figure 2) and is used to identify the processor.
-They usually start with the SL or SR and are followed by three alphanumeric characters.
+You’re looking for a five character string like SL36W or SR00B.
+The characters are on the processor topside (see Figure 2) and used to identify the processor.
+They usually start with the SL or SR and followed by three alphanumeric characters.
 See Figure 1 below for an example of how to read your boxed processor label to find your sSpec number.

 Do all processor numbers have the same sSpec?

 The same processor number can have different sSpecs.
-The reason is because when a processor stepping change occurs, a new sSpec is generated for that stepping.
-It is also true that the same stepping level can also have more than one sSpec associated with it.
+When a processor stepping change occurs, a new sSpec generates for that stepping.
+The same stepping level can also have more than one sSpec associated with it.

-You can find this number by looking at the markings on the processor top-side (see Figure 1), or on the label that came with your boxed processor (see Figure 2).
-The location may vary on the processor top-side and label, however, those are the two locations where the sSpec will reside.
+Look at the markings on the processor top-side (see Figure 1), or on the label that came with your boxed processor (see Figure 2).
+The location may vary on the processor top-side and label, but generally, those two places are where the sSpec resides.

 Figure 1: Finding the sSpec number on the boxed processor label

 Figure 2: Finding the sSpec number in the processor markings (two examples)